 - Wilson Ave S.

 Compared to the Northeast Seattle paving corridors, the Southeast Seattle streets that SDOT has picked are markedly more concerning from a speed standpoint.
 Each of the the Southeast Seattle corridors currently experience speeds above the posted speed limit.
-The lowest average speed is at 32 mph (Wilson Ave S) in the 85th percentile (the speed at which 85% of motorists drive)–2 mph above the speed limit.
+The lowest average speed is at 32 mph (Wilson Ave S) in the 85th percentile (the speed at which 85% of motorists drive at or below)–2 mph above the speed limit.
 Shockingly, two corridors clock in at more than 5 mph over the speed limit.
 Swift Ave S has an average traffic speed of 38 mph–8 mph over the speed limit–which is likely due to the combination of a hill, few conflicts at the edge of the road, and the fact that it leads directly to I-5.
 And the highest traffic speed is found on the S Columbian Way and S Alaska St corridor which averages 39 mph, a full 9 mph over the posted speed limit.

 Only two of the four corridors in Northeast Seattle exceeded the speed limit and just one saw average speeds above 35 mph, that being a small hill segment on 35th Ave NE clocking in at 37 mph.
 Traffic volumes on the Northeast Seattle corridors are generally lower as well, meaning that while there is some speeding occurring, it’s happening at considerably lower rates than Southeast Seattle.
 Yet in the past five years, the Northeast Seattle corridors collectively have had 414 collisions and two fatalities whereas the Southeast Seattle corridors have only had 292 collisions (this is a fair comparison since the lane miles of the corridors in Northeast and Southeast Seattle are about the same).